Donald Trump tests positive for coronavirus | DW | 02.10.2020

 Minutes after Trump tweeted his positive test result, the White House physician said the president was "well" and would continue to perform his duties "without disruption" while quarantining along with the first lady.

-At 74, Trump is at a higher risk of developing severe complications from COVID-19.
+At 74 and obese, Trump is at a higher risk of developing severe complications from COVID-19.

 While most people have only mild symptoms, some older people — usually those with other medical complications — develop more severe symptoms, including pneumonia, which can be fatal.